lfrestrepog/if-docs/website/docs/03-Terminology.md

 ### Component

 **aka**: *component node*
 A component is something that creates environmental impacts, for example a server, network traffic.
 If it creates and environmental impact it's called a component.
-They effectively form the leaf nodes of an [Graph](specification/graph.md).
+They effectively form the leaf nodes of a [Graph](specification/graph.md).
 Each component has at least one [Model Plugin](specification/model-plugin.md) configured as well as some [Inputs](inputs.md).
 We pass the observations to the model plugin which interacts with a model to calculate the [Impact](Impact) for this component.

 ### Grouping